 *Investment advisers and IARs may execute discretionary transactions on 10 days of verbal authority, while broker-dealers and agents must have written authorization prior to any discretionary transaction.

-**The same rule we discussed with agents (above) applies here.
-An investment adviser or IAR may borrow money from a client in the business of lending money.
+**The same rule discussed for agents (above) applies here.
+An investment adviser or IAR may borrow money from a client who is in the business of lending money.
 Otherwise, borrowing from or lending to clients is unethical and prohibited.

-***The most common version of professional misrepresentation relates to registration designations.
-For example, an IAR may not infer their registration means they’re successful or are adequately qualified to handle any client account.
-Registration simply means a person may legally operate in a state, and has no bearing on their qualifications or abilities.
+***A common form of professional misrepresentation involves registration designations.
+For example, an IAR may not imply that registration means they are successful or qualified to handle any client account.
+Registration only means a person may legally operate in a state; it does not measure qualifications or ability.

-****When a third-party analysis or report is furnished to a client, the investment adviser or IAR must disclose it was the creation of the third party.
-Otherwise, the client may assume it was the creation of the adviser, which would be misleading.
+****If a third-party analysis or report is furnished to a client, the investment adviser or IAR must disclose that it was created by a third party.
+Without that disclosure, the client may incorrectly assume the adviser created it, which is misleading.

-*****While it’s possible an agent shares an account with a customer (if written approval from the broker-dealer and written agreement with the customer exists), IARs may never share accounts with clients.
-No matter the situation, it is considered unethical.
+*****While an agent may be able to share an account with a customer (with written approval from the broker-dealer and a written agreement with the customer), IARs may never share accounts with clients.
+In all situations, it is considered unethical.

 Sign up for free to take 29 quiz questions on this topic